akshat16j/ai-personal-assistant/README.md

 4. Create OAuth2 credentials
 5. Download `credentials.json` and place in project root
 6. Run the application and complete OAuth flow
+7. The `token.json` file will be created automatically after OAuth

+**Note**: `credentials.json` and `token.json` are not included in the repository for security reasons.
+You need to set them up locally.

 ### 4. Train AI Models (Optional)
 ```bash